Items tagged “obstetrics”

 Absent umbilical arterial end-diastolic flow

-Absent end-diastolic flow (AEDF) in an umbilical artery Doppler assessment is a useful feature which indicates underlying fetal vascular stress if detected in mid or late pregnancy.
+Absent end-diastolic flow (AEDF) in an umbilical artery Doppler assessment is a useful feature that indicates underlying fetal vascular stress if detected in mid or late pregnancy.
 It is often classified as Class II in severity in abnormal umbilical arterial Dopplers 9.
-Pathology The presence...
+Epidemiology Associatio...

 Anhydramnios is a term where there is a complete or near-complete lack of amniotic fluid (sometimes referred to as "liquor volume").
 Pathology Anhydramnios can result in a number of situations: fetal renal tract anomalies Potter syndrome (bilateral renal agenesis): most common large ureter...

 Pregnancy of unknown location